MultimodalObserver-2/mo/ui/docs/STRUCTURE.md

 ## 📌 Notes

 - The structure supports **separation of concerns** between the Electron main process and the React renderer.
-- New features should be added as modules under `src/renderer/src/modules/`.
+- New specific features not related to existing modules should be added under `src/renderer/src/modules/`.
 - Shared code across modules should reside under `src/renderer/src/core/`.
 - Preload logic must be defined carefully to securely expose APIs via context bridge.
 - Build and package behavior is configured via `electron-builder.yml`.